 Document Name: Port of Larne - Pilotage Manual

-Issue Number: Issue 4
+Issue Number: Issue 5

-Issue Date: December 2021
+Issue Date: July 22

-Revision 7
+Revision 5.2

-This document comprises 4 Sections including 3 Appendices, each of which may be updated independently.
+This document comprises 5 Sections, the final section being constituted of 5 Appendices, each of which may be updated independently.
 To allow updating of the document in an efficient manner, each section has been allocated its own Issue number and Issue Date.
 The document Status Section contains an overall summary of the current version of this document.